-Fatima, the eldest neighbourhood in Weert is right next to the city centre.
-The city centre has 2 supermarkets, Albert Heijn and Jumbo, drugsstores, and clothing stores, cafes and restaurants.
+Fatima, the oldest neighbourhood in Weert is right next to the city centre.
+The city centre has 2 supermarkets, Albert Heijn and Jumbo, drugs stores, and clothing stores, cafes and restaurants.
 However, I find that the houses in this area is not as spacious as the newer neighbourhoods around.
 There is a kindergarten and primary school located within this area, De Kameleon.

 Heiligen buurt is also walking distance from the city centre and the train station.
 The houses in this area are bigger and more premium than in Fatima.
 Along its main streets, there are restaurants, Bacio - an ice cream shop, Cafetaria de Rotonde snackbar, Action, a Morocan supermarket, a Turkish supermarket, a hairdresser and many more.

 Biest is the next neighbourhood within the city centre fringe as well.
 This neighbourhood has a few shops on the main road high school, Phillips van Horne is located within this neighbourhood.
 The main hospital, St Jans Gasthuis Weert is within a walking distance from this area too.

 Moesel and Keent are located next to each other, nearby the train station too.
 If you are more budget-conscious and need to commute by train daily these neighbourhood would be convenient as they have a number of schools, Jumbo supermarket, DA drugstore, Wijnhuis Weert - a wine shop, Bakerrij Broekmans - a bakery, Chinese Box Club - a Chinese takeout kiosk in Winkelcentrum Moesel.
 One of Weert's best high schools is located in Keent, Het College.
 There are several primary school and kindergarten in these areas too.
 Graswinkle is another area just on the other side of the train track with a kindergarten and primary school too.
 Kids friendly environment for young families.